qloudable/qloudable-help/create-stack-help.md

 **Note:** Uploaded document files must be .PDF format.

 ### Videos
-Upload video files or paste a URL to a video hosted on the web (e.g. YouTube) to add a video to the Stack solution page.
+Upload video files or paste an embed URL to a video hosted on the web (e.g. YouTube) to add a video to the Stack solution page.
 Some recommendations for videos include: product demos, webinars, deployment tutorials, and other videos relevant to this Stack solution.

+To get an embed URL, go to your video hosted on the web and select the option to "Share" or "Embed."
+Then, copy the URL from the embed code.
+(Example: "https://www.youtube.com/embed/Ngva0OUP_UU")

 ### Stack Components
 Add a list of the components included in this Stack solution deployment.
 Each line break (i.e. hit "Enter") in the text box shows as a bullet list item on the Stack landing page.
 We recommend adding a list of all the core components in the Stack deployment, such as virtual machines, load balancers, databases, etc.